-\ See below for more information on these plans.
+^{}See pages 6, 7 and 8 for more information on these agreements.

 Orders of the Energy Facility Siting Board

 The Energy Facility Siting Board (EFSB) ordered a number of state and local entities to provide advisory opinions relative to Invenergy.
 The following excerpt from the Preliminary Decision and Order spells out the information required from local authorities by the EFSB.